TJ Friedl Player Props: Reds vs. Rays

-On Tuesday, TJ Friedl (.286 batting average in his past 10 games, with three doubles, five walks and seven RBI) and the Cincinnati Reds face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
-First pitch is at 6:40 PM ET.
+On Wednesday, TJ Friedl (.265 batting average in his past 10 games, with three doubles, six walks and seven RBI) and the Cincinnati Reds play the Tampa Bay Rays, whose starting pitcher will be Drew Rasmussen.
+First pitch is at 12:35 PM ET.

-In his last game, he racked up four RBI (going 1-for-3 with a double and a walk) against the Rays.
+He had a one-hit performance in his most recent game (1-for-3) against the Rays.

 TJ Friedl Game Info & Props vs. the Rays